AARP Hearing Center

 Background

-Flextime, part-time work, flexplace, telecommuting, teleworking, and job-sharing are examples of flexible work options.
+Flextime, part-time work, flexplace, telecommuting, remote working, and job-sharing are examples of flexible work options.
 They appeal to workers of all ages.
-These arrangements may enable people with health problems or disabilities to remain at work, and they can also encourage older workers to stay in the labor force longer.
-They may allow working caregivers to fulfill both their caregiving and paid-work responsibilities more easily.
+These arrangements may enable people with health problems or disabilities to remain at work.
+Flexible work options also can encourage older workers to stay in the labor force longer.
+In addition, they may allow working caregivers to fulfill both their caregiving and paid-work responsibilities more easily.

 Phased-retirement programs enable an employee who is approaching retirement age to continue working with a reduced workload.
 The employee eventually transitions from full-time work to full-time retirement.
 Receiving pension distributions during this period can make the transition possible financially.
 Changes to tax laws and regulations may be necessary to encourage more employers to offer phased-retirement programs.